Emyrk/nampower/SCRIPTS.md

   - 15 = Back, 16 = Main Hand, 17 = Off Hand, 18 = Ranged, 19 = Tabard

 **Returns:**
-- A Lua table containing the item info (same fields as GetEquippedItems)
+- A Lua table reference containing the item info (same fields as GetEquippedItems)
 - Returns nil if the slot is empty, unit cannot be found, or unit cannot be inspected

 **Examples:**